Patient education: Low-sodium diet (Beyond the Basics)

 Sodium is an element that is found in many foods as well as water.
 The body requires a small amount of sodium in the diet to control blood pressure and blood volume.
 However, most people consume many times the amount of sodium needed.
-A low sodium diet contains fewer than 2.3 grams (2300 milligrams, or about the amount of sodium in one teaspoon) of sodium each day.
+A low-sodium diet contains fewer than 2.3 grams (2300 milligrams, or about the amount of sodium in one teaspoon) of sodium each day.
 People with certain medical conditions such as high blood pressure, kidney disease, and heart problems can benefit from a diet that is low in sodium.

 This topic will review how to read food labels, how to choose foods that are low in sodium, and how to live with less salt.